Uprising in Vučitrn: Background

 During the Austro-Turkish War of 1716–18, Austrian forces aided by Serb volunteers penetrated into West Morava and set up a new border there.
 The war resulted in renewed persecution against the Serb population in Kosovo, Metohija and neighbouring regions.
 The Ottomans relied on Albanians for securing their border regions with Austria, the Albanians becoming freed from the heaviest duties in return.
 The Albanians had for years opposed accepting subject obligations, but now promised to defend the land from enemies and to fight bandits among themselves; in return they were exempt from paying the mining tribute for that year.
-However, they continued causing disorder and refused paying taxes.

-In the second half of September 1717, during the retreat from Belgrade, at Niš the Ottoman sultan chose Vizier Abdul Pasha to maintain order and peace in Kosovo, and especially in Skopje, Pristina and Vučitrn.
+In the second half of September 1717, during the retreat from Belgrade, at Niš the Ottoman sultan chose Vizier Abdul Pasha to maintain order and peace in Kosovo, and especially in Skopje, Pristina and Vushtrri.

 Uprising

-In Vučitrn and in the nearby areas Novi Pazar and Peć, the Serb rayah rose up in a large revolt.
+In Vushtrri and the nearby areas of Novi Pazar and Peja, the Serb rayah rose up in a large revolt.
 This came after Austrian military success, and was meant to open the way for the Austrian army.
 Tahir Pasha was appointed by the government to deal with the rebellious Serbs.
-Ferhat Aga, the captain of Novi Pazar, joined Tahir Pasha to together break the uprising at Vushtrri, Novi Pazar and Peja.
-It was brutally suppressed.
+Ferhat Aga, the captain of Novi Pazar, joined Tahir Pasha to successfully suppress the uprising at Vushtrri, Novi Pazar and Peja.
 The Ottoman troops that were sent to pacify the people and investigate, carried out new violence.